knylbyte/tuliprox/README.md

 `strip :  ["3840p", "uhd", "fhd", "hd", "sd", "4k", "plus", "raw"]`  this is the defualt `normalize_regex: [^a-zA-Z0-9\-]`   is the default

+The fuzzy matching tries to guess the EPG ID for a given channel.
+Some keys are generated based on the channel name for similarity search.
+When looking at playlists, it's common for a country prefix to be included in the name, such as `US:` or `FR|`.
+The `name_prefix_separator` defines the possible separator characters used to identify this part.
+For EPG IDs, the country code is typically added as a suffix, like cnn.us.
+This is controlled by the name_prefix attribute.
+The `!suffix '.'` setting means: if a prefix is found, append it to the name using the given separator character (in this case, a dot).

 ```yaml
 # single epg
 url: 'https://localhost.com/epg.xml'